 While you can't be covered for an agreed value with QSuper, you can apply for unitised cover.

-If you have income protection insurance with QSuper, the cost of cover is not tax deductible.
-However, your income protection insurance is offered through our group life insurance policy, which provides bulk insurance rates for our members.
+If you have QSuper Income Protection insurance, the cost of cover is not tax deductible.
+But it's offered through our group life insurance policy, which gives bulk insurance rates for our members.

 • The time you are on leave without pay isn't longer than 12 months